adamschellenberg/foodrush-tcg/README.md

 * * *
 ## DEVELOPMENT PROGRESS UPDATES

-- Sept 5, 2023 - Created the repo and uploaded game notes to the "_reference" folder
+- Sept 5, 2023 - Created the repo and uploaded notes to the "_reference" folder

+* * *
+This game was built using the [Noble Engine](https://github.com/NobleRobot/NobleEngine).